-However, due to the fact that the University of Iceland and the National Museum of Iceland are in Vesturbaer, you will find it to be a bit more happening than the Old West Side.
+However, because the University of Iceland and the National Museum of Iceland are in Vesturbaer, you will find it to be a bit more happening than the Old West Side.

-You’ll encounter locals and tourists alike in this area and there are plenty of places to get a bite to eat, too.
-If you like culture and college neighborhoods, Vesturbaer may be perfect for you.
+You’ll encounter locals and tourists in this area and plenty of places to get a bite to eat, too.
+If you like culture and college neighborhoods, Vesturbaer may be perfect.

 Where to Stay in Vesturbaer